magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

  `Http<Method>ActionInterface` interfaces.
 In most scenarios, controllers that accept forms would expect _POST_ requests and must be marked by the `Magento\Framework\App\Action\HttpPostActionInterface` interface.
 These are marker-interfaces that require no additional implementation.
-If a controller implements at least one of them, Magento framework will deny requests with HTTP methods that do not correspond to one of the interfaces.
-CSRF protection mechanism will become active for controllers that expect any HTTP method other than _GET_.
+If a controller implements at least one of them, the framework will deny requests with HTTP methods that do not correspond to one of the interfaces.
+The CSRF protection mechanism will become active for controllers that expect any HTTP method other than _GET_.

 CSRF tokens will be added to all forms automatically by `lib/web/mage/common.js`.
 If the file was disabled for